provNickGoeben/simple_ddns_agent/README.md

 }
 ```

 Create an IAM user and attach the policy created above.
-Generate access key/secret for this account.
+Generate an access key and secret for this account.

 [install awscli on your host](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
 ```